-- 2.356 The Director of Finance shall consolidate and produce the Authority's statutory accounts.
-Accounts will be prepared in accordance with the relevant statutory requirements. - 2.367 Senior Officers shall assist the Director of Finance to undertake the closure of their Directorate accounts which must be in accordance with the standards, timescales and format set by the Director of Finance. - 2.378 The Director of Finance is responsible for ensuring that the Annual Statement of Accounts is prepared in accordance with the CIPFA/LASSAC Code of Practice on Local Authority Accounting in the United Kingdom.
-This will include an assessment of the financial risks facing the Council. - 2.38 The Audit Committee has delegated authority from the Council for approving the Annual Statement of Accounts.

-2.39 The Director of Finance shall report to Cabinet and Council, after the accounts have been audited, the out-turn for the previous year for both the revenue and capital_programme, identifying the out-turn against budget.
+- 2.35 The Director of Finance shall consolidate and produce the Authority's statutory accounts.
+Accounts will be prepared in accordance with the relevant statutory requirements (including timelines) and Codes of Practice. - 2.36 Senior Officers shall assist the Director of Finance to undertake the closure of their Directorate accounts which must be in accordance with the standards, timescales and format set by the Director of Finance. - 2.37 The Director of Finance is responsible for ensuring that the Annual Statement of Accounts is prepared in accordance with the CIPFA/LASSAC Code of Practice on Local Authority Accounting in the United Kingdom.
+This will include an assessment of the financial risks facing the Council. - 2.38 The Audit Committee has delegated authority from the Council for approving the Annual Statement of Accounts. - 2.39 The Director of Finance shall report to Cabinet and Council, after the accounts have been audited, the out-turn for the previous year for both the revenue and capital programme, identifying the out-turn against budgetand the findings outlined in the Audit Completion Report prepared by the External Auditor.